AmEx profits fall 9% as customers fall behind on payments

 The company set aside $1.03 billion to cover potential credit losses, compared to only $53 million in the same period a year earlier.
 The company wrote off 1.3% of its total loans, compared to only 0.8% a year earlier.
 The number of card members who were 30 days or more past due also rose.

-Over the past several years, AmEx largely abandoned its traditional charge card business model — where a customer must pay off their entire balance each month — to a model closer in line with traditional credit card companies that encourage customers to keep a balance and the company collects interest off of that balance.
+Over the past several years, AmEx has moved its traditional charge card business model — where a customer must pay off their entire balance each month — to a model closer in line with traditional credit card companies that encourage customers to keep a balance and the company collects interest off of that balance.
 Worldwide cardmember loans were $108 billion last quarter, up 22% from 2021.

 Jeff Campbell, AmEx’s chief financial officer, said that the increase in delinquencies was expected and they do not expect credit losses to get to where they were before the pandemic.
 Other credit card companies have seen much larger rises in delinquencies, notably Discover Financial, whose stock fell sharply this week after it reported its results.